ihucos/plash/README.md

 $ plash build --from alpine:edge --apk add
 ```

-Can we have that all in one line?
+Can we have building and running in one line?
 Of course!

 ```
 plash --from alpine:edge --apk git -- git status